MJ-LAB-Harvard/BRIDGE-model/README.md

 ## Online Simulator

-An interactive version of the BRIDGE model is available at:
+An online version of the BRIDGE model is available at:
 🔗 [NIH Budget Simulator](https://mj-lab.mgh.harvard.edu/nih-budget-simulator/)

 This simulator provides an **interactive online interface** to:
-- Test "what-if" scenarios.
+- Test "what-if" scenarios in real time.
 - Visualize projected impacts on the biomedical research workforce, research outputs, and innovation outcomes.
 - Examine extended outcomes and scenarios not included in the main text.